 Support is matched to need.
-Our school local offer can be viewed on the school website and is linked to West Sussex Local Offer.
+Our school local offer can be viewed on the school website and is linked to the West Sussex Local Offer.

-Where necessary we seek advice from outside agencies including: Speech and Language Therapy Service, Learning and Inclusion Advisory Team (LIAT), Educational Psychology Service, Sensory Support, Physiotherapy and Occupational Therapy, Child and Adolescent Mental Health Service (CAMHS), the Child Development Centre (CDC).
+Where necessary we seek advice from outside agencies including: Speech and Language Therapy Service, Learning and Behaviour Advisory Team (LBAT), Autism and Social Communication Team (ASCT), Educational Psychology Service, Sensory Support, Physiotherapy and Occupational Therapy, Child and Adolescent Mental Health Service (CAMHS) and the Child Development Centre (CDC).

-It is usually the Inclusion Leader who refers to and liaises with outside agencies.
+It is usually the Inclusion Leader who manages input from outside agencies.

-Where a child's needs cannot be met at the lower SEND level of School Support, a request for statutory assessment can be made, with a view to obtaining an Educational Health Care Plan (EHCP).
+Where a child's needs cannot be met at the lower level, SEN Support, a request for statutory assessment can be made, with a view to obtaining an Educational Health Care Plan (EHCP).
 This process will usually only be started once a school can show it has applied "best endeavours" to meet the child's needs from the current school resources.
-As a first stage school can complete an "Early Help" assessment which looks at the needs of the child in the wider context of home, family and school, with a view to the child being given an Education Health Care Plan (EHCP).
+As a first stage school may complete an "Early Help" assessment which looks at the needs of the child in the wider context of home, family and school, with a view to the child being given an Education Health Care Plan (EHCP).
 A school may receive a small amount of High Needs funding with the EHCP, if deemed necessary by the local authority.